Introduction to C++ find_if()

 InputIterator find_if (InputIterator fir_st, InputIterator l_st, UnaryPredicate predefined);

-The syntax flow is in a way where the parameters represents following:
+The syntax flow is in a way where the parameters represent the following:

-- fir_st: This represents and specifies the range for first element of entire range.
+- fir_st: This represents and specifies the range for the first element of the entire range.

-- l_st: This represents and specified the range for last element of entire range specified.
+- l_st: This represents and specified the range for the last element of the entire range specified.

-- predefined: This predefined parameter is part of Unary Predicate class in template which is used for checking the return type which is considered as a boolean value with true or false as value.
+- predefined: This predefined parameter is part of the Unary Predicate class in the template, which is used for checking the return type, which is considered as a boolean value with true or false as the value.

-- find_if() algorithm in C++ plays a vital role in terms of making elements search with specified range.
-It first searches for element required from the defined range once it encounters the first element it will check for its boolean condition with values of true or false and then it will make use of unary predicate to locate element from range to make changes on consideration.
-The function returns iterator value in case the element range satisfies the first value with boolean value as true.
-In case the boolean value does not comes out to be true when compared with first element then it will consider the last element pointed by the iterator as return type on the value becoming as false.
+- find_if() algorithm in C++ plays a vital role in terms of making elements search with a specified range.
+It first searches for elements required from the defined range.
+Once it encounters the first element, it will check for its boolean condition with true or false values.
+Then it will use a unary predicate to locate an element from the range to make changes on consideration.
+The function returns the iterator value if the element range satisfies the first value with the boolean value as true.

-- There is not much complexity in the find_if() algorithm function because it makes the element search in a linear fashion starting from the first element of the range towards the last element of the range and then for each element present in the range which checks for each element and then list all values of the range using unary Predicate for verification and returning the value to the algorithmic function.
-Then next parameter to be consider is the objects.
+- There is not much complexity in the find_if() algorithm function because it makes the element search in a linear fashion starting from the first element of the range towards the last element of the range and then for each element present in the range, which checks for each element and then lists all values of the range using unary Predicate for verification and returning the value to the algorithmic function.
 All objects which are part of the find_if algorithm() specified range will be accessible depending on the condition which needs to be satisfied.

-- Therefore, two condition arise which says either all the objects present will be taken into consideration or else some of the elements in the algorithm will be taken into consideration.
-There is some race condition which prevails in find_if algorithmic function of C++.
-There will be some exceptions which gets thrown if it encounters any argument with the boolean value as one.
-If the boolean value for the parameter passed to the algorithmic function comes out to be false if it is not true.
-There are some other functions which also functions in a way to search the elements from first element of the range to last element of the range that includes find(), find_end(), find_first_of() and many more.
-All these functions mentioned are also part of find_if() algorithm which are part of standard library in C++.
+- Some race condition prevails in the find_if algorithmic function of C++.
+Some other functions also function in a way to search the elements from the first element of the range to the last element of the range that includes find(), find_end(), find_first_of(), and many more.
+All these functions mentioned are also part of find_if() algorithm, which is part of the standard library in C++.

-- It makes use of almost same functionality as find_if() function except for minor changes which may include the time complexity and other data race conditions and all.
-The find_if() function makes use of many other data structure like vector and list which further makes all manipulations possible in a linear fashion with minor changes in the complexity factor or any other factor like manipulation element.
-Sometimes this function gets confused with the find_if_not() function where the functionality and traversal techniques is same as find_if function with some mere changes in conventions like the predefined value of unary operator must be false i.e. boolean value for unary operator comes out to be false and when it occurs at that time the first element in the specified range is considered and last element in range is considered by default if iterator points towards the true value of range.
+- It uses almost the same functionality as the find_if() function except for minor changes, which may include the time complexity and other data race conditions.
+The find_if() function makes use of many other data structures like vectors and lists which further makes all manipulations possible in a linear fashion with minor changes in the complexity factor or any other factor like manipulation element.
+Sometimes this function gets confused with the find_if_not() function where the functionality and traversal techniques are the same as the find_if function with some mere changes in conventions like the predefined value of the unary operator must be false i.e. boolean value for the unary operator comes out to be false.
 This function works completely opposite to the find_if function of C++.

 Examples of C++ find_if()